THE POWER OF DESIGN: RE-ESTABLISHING EMBODIED CONVIVIALITY BEYOND COVID-19

 However, since the COVID-19 pandemic started, the opportunities for embodied conviviality have been seriously reduced as part of a collective strategy to contain the spread of this global disease.
 Individuals have retreated to the perceived safety of their homes, as well as to private and even isolated spaces.
 Alongside this retreat, maintaining physical distance became a societal norm.
 A new respiratory etiquette and body language has emerged, making the simple act of breathing a subject of regulation and scrutiny.
 This is a grim threat to spontaneous and meaningful forms of conviviality in both public and private spaces.

 Technologically-intensive means of communication have allowed for the continuation of many key activities and relationships during COVID-19 times.
 However, they are not fully satisfactory replacements for direct physical human interaction.
 Digital communication devices and platforms cannot fully replace the richness of embodied experience and face-to-face conviviality.
-We are urged to look for alternative solutions that are not based on digital technologies, and beyond simply wearing basic face-masks and constantly applying cleaning products on our hands and on surfaces.
+Emergency vaccination measures have resulted in concerns about public health derived from the secondary effects of the vaccines.
+We are urged to look for alternative solutions that are not based on digital and pharmaceutical technologies, and beyond simply wearing basic face-masks and constantly applying cleaning products on our hands and on surfaces.

 This crisis also demands us to think about the future beyond COVID-19 times.
 Can we develop design ideas capable of promoting conviviality when flu and cold outbreaks occur, or when all sorts of diseases that we already know or will emerge in the future will affect once again our ability to engage in face-to-face interaction?

 This competition was aimed at seeking for remarkable and brilliant, yet simple, design ideas capable of re-establishing safe face-to-face conviviality when individuals and communities are challenged by infectious diseases.